DSP MUSIC PHOTOGRAPHY

 About David Simchock

 David Simchock is a full-time professional photographer with nearly 20 years of experience in the business.
 His diverse range of images have been featured in prestigious publications from the New York Times to Rolling Stone Magazine, and he has worked on assignments from the vast sands of the Sahara Desert, to the streets of Asheville, to the stages of the New Orleans Jazz & Heritage Festival.
+He is currently providing his services as "house photographer" for both the Salvage Station (Asheville) and Pisgah Brewing Company (Black Mountain) venues in Western North Carolina.

 Over the years, David has received several awards for his fine art, travel, street, and music photography.
 He is also one of the featured music photographers in the award-winning film, "A Year in the Pit".
 He is also the author of several eBooks, many of which are available on this DSP website.